 The Company considers revenue to be earned when all of the following criteria are met: persuasive evidence a sales arrangement exists; delivery has occurred or services have been rendered; the price is fixed or determinable; and collectability is reasonably assured.
-The Company's agreements with dermatologists regarding the MelaFind® system combines the elements noted above with a future service obligation.
-While the Company is required to place the MelaFind® system with dermatologists for their exclusive use, ownership of the MelaFind® system remains with the Company.
-The Company generates revenue primarily from the sale of single-use electronic record cards.
-These cards activate the MelaFind® system, capture digital data and store the data for each patient visit.
-In addition, the Company charges an initial installation fee for each MelaFind® system which covers training, delivery and supplies.
-In accordance with the accounting guidance regarding multiple-element arrangements, the Company defers revenue for the undelivered service element based upon the relative standalone selling prices, and recognizes the associated revenue over the related service period, generally expected to be two years.
+The Company's agreements with dermatologists regarding the MelaFind® system combine the elements noted above with a future service obligation.
+While the Company is required to place the MelaFind® systems with dermatologists for their exclusive use, ownership of the MelaFind® systems remains with the Company.

+In the U.S., the Company generates revenue generally from the sale of electronic patient record cards.
+These cards activate the MelaFind® system, capture data and store the data for each patient visit.
+In January 2013, the Company began offering two additional billing options.
+Customers now choose among three billing options: 1) purchase of single-use electronic cards 2) use of high capacity activation cards which allow for billing electronically per session or per lesion, or 3) a fixed monthly rental fee.
+Additionally, the Company typically charges an initial installation fee for each MelaFind® system, which covers training, delivery, supplies, maintenance and the right to use MelaFind®.
+In accordance with the accounting guidance regarding multiple-element arrangements, the Company allocates total contract consideration to each element based upon the relative standalone selling prices of each element, and recognizes the associated revenue for each element as delivery occurs or over the related service period, generally expected to be two years.